kodiakastu/zabbix-edgemax-template/readme.md

 # Zabbix: EdgeMAX Template (SNMPv2)

 This template allows you to quickly get up and running with monitoring of Ubiquiti's EdgeRouter line of devices.
 It allows for auto-discovering of network interfaces and automatically applies some triggers for the discovered network interfaces.
 Many more triggers are included but disabled by default.
+It also includes a modifed version of the default template "Generic by SNMP" to add graphs for packet loss and response time.

 ## ⚙️ Installation